'That 90s Show' Season 2: Netflix Renewal Status and What We Know So Far

 When will Leia go back to Point Place?

-Leia and her parents live in Chicago but the drive from the city to Point Place takes a few hours.
-This means for Leia to spend any significant time at Point Place she will need to wait until Christmas, Spring Break, or Summer Vacation.
-The ’90s went through a ton of different trends, so lots can change each time Leia visits.
+Leia and her parents live in Chicago, but the drive from the city to Point Place takes a few hours.
+This means for Leia to spend any significant time at Point Place, she will need to wait until Christmas, Spring Break, or Summer Vacation.
+The ’90s went through many different trends, so lots can change each time Leia visits.

+In an interview with Collider, Reyn Doi said he thinks the plan would be for future seasons to be set each summer, saying “I think their plan was to do it every season in the summer.
+I think they [The Turners] said that in the interview.”

 Leia x Jay x Nate x Nikki